insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Auto-Owners provides the cheapest car insurance in South Carolina at $1,475 a year.
-Your rates may vary, but the average premium is $167 per month in South Carolina, according to Insure.com’s rate analysis.
+Auto-Owners provides the lowest car insurance rates in South Carolina at $1,475 a year.
+The average premium is $167 per month in South Carolina, though your actual rate may vary.

-Car insurance requirements vary by state, and in South Carolina, drivers must carry at least the minimum liability coverage: $25,000 for bodily injury protection per person, $50,000 of bodily injury coverage per accident, and $25,000 for property damage per accident.
+Car insurance requirements differ by state.
+In South Carolina, drivers are required to carry at least the minimum liability coverage: $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $25,000 for property damage per accident.

 Key Takeaways

-• Based on Insure.com’s analysis, the 29676 ZIP code has the cheapest car insurance rates for South Carolina drivers, with an average cost of $1,708 a year.
+• The 29676 ZIP code stands out as the cheapest area for auto insurance in South Carolina, with an average yearly cost of $1,708.

 CompanyAverage annual rates